-Epping forest is an ancient, deciduous woodland to the north-east of London.
-It is all that remains of a larger forest that colonised England at the end of the last ice age.
-The forest is approximately 19 kilometres (12 mi) long from north to south, but no more than 4 kilometres (2.5 mi) from east to west at its widest point.
+Epping forest is an ancient, deciduous woodland to the northeast of London.
+It is all that remains of a more extensive forest that colonised England at the end of the last ice age.
+The forest is approximately 19 kilometres (12 miles) long from north to south but no more than 4 kilometres (2.5 mi) from east to west at its widest point.

 The forest, managed for over 1000 years, has been used for hunting and timber resources.
 Recreation is the leading role of the forest now.

-The forest is designated as a Site of Special Scientific Interest (SSSI) which means it is a protected environment.
+The forest is designated as a Site of Special Scientific Interest (SSSI), meaning it is a protected environment.

-Epping Forest has a complex food web, composed of thousands of species, as the result of its careful management.
+Due to its careful management, Epping Forest has a complex food web composed of thousands of species.
 The forest has:

-Recreation is controlled within the forest including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest in a way that protects the environment.
+Recreation is controlled within the forest, including having designated car parking areas, a visitor centre, provision of rubbish bins and leaflets on how to use the forest to protect the environment.
 Paths for walking and riding are open to public use.
-Additionally, there are currently nine Forest Keepers, three Senior Forest Keepers and one Head Keeper who are employed to protect the forest environment.
+There are currently nine Forest Keepers, three Senior Forest Keepers, and one Head Keeper employed to protect the forest environment.
 These strategies are sustainable because they protect the forest for future generations.

-Along the side of the roads, vegetation is cut back so that deer are aware of traffic and reduce the risk of collision with motor vehicles.
-Maintaining the vegetation protects the native deer population from road traffic accidents.
+Along the roads, vegetation is cut back so that deer are aware of traffic and reduce the risk of motor vehicle collisions.
+Maintaining the foliage protects the native deer population from road traffic accidents.
 This is a form of sustainable management as it helps protect current and future deer populations.